 Since you multiply your Experience Modification Rate by Manual Premium, you can't have an Experience Mod of zero (0.00) right?
 That means you'd pay nothing for work comp insurance (which would be nice!).

 What Is The Lowest Experience Modification Rate Possible?

+When asking "What is a good experience modification rate?" it's helpful to know your Minimum Mod.
 The best, lowest possible Experience Modification Rate you can have is something called your Minimum Experience Mod or Minimum Mod.
 This is what your Experience Modification Rate would be if you removed all of the claims from your experience mod.